Legal Advice for “Naturalization” — 79 results

 If USCIS approves your application for naturalization, you must attend a ceremony and take the Oath of Allegiance to the United States.... more

-Written by attorney Lisa E. Battan, about 4 years ago.
+Written by attorney Lisa E. Battan, over 4 years ago.

 Almost all persons who are born in the United States are U.S. citizens.
 Certain other people who are born abroad may be U.S. citizens if their parents and/or grandparents were U.S. citizens... more

-Written by attorney Rehan Alimohammad, about 4 years ago.
+Written by attorney Rehan Alimohammad, over 4 years ago.

 Requirements for Naturalization